 To facilitate automation the run control is presented in a polypropylene tube with screw cap comparable in size to vacutainer tubes used for donor sample collection.
-In addition, the label includes a barcode identifying the product, sequential batch number and multi-
+In addition,

 Materials not provided

 Pipetting devices in IVD test systems, a vortex instrument for thorough mixing of samples prior to use and a water bath of 37°C for quickly thawing of run control are not provided.